 Outline

-Third, we will have a look at the count() function from dplyr and how to count the number of times a value appears in a column in R. Finally, we will also have a look at how we can calculate the proportion of factor/characters/values in a column.
+Third, we will have a look at the count() function from dplyr and how to count the number of times a value appears in a column in R. Finally, we will also look at how we can calculate the proportion of factor/characters/values in a column.

 Installing dplyr